Does Head Pose Correction Improve Biometric Facial Recognition?: Head-Pose Correction

 \subsection{3D Head Pose Correction (NextFace)}

-In 2021, Dib et al. introduced a self-supervised learning approach for monocular face reconstruction that captures high-fidelity geometry, reflectance, and illumination from complex scenes~\cite{Dib_2021_ICCV}.
-Their method integrates a CNN encoder with a differentiable ray tracer, which effectively captures intricate lighting effects and facial features, such as diffuse and specular albedos and self-shadows.
-This ray tracing-based approach is more robust than previous methods and as shown in Figure~\ref{fig:nextface_pipeline} yields a realistic morphable face model from a single image.
+In 2021, Dib et al.~\cite{Dib_2021_ICCV} introduced a self-supervised approach for monocular face reconstruction that integrates a CNN encoder with a differentiable ray tracer, capturing high-fidelity geometry and reflectance from single images.
+As shown in Figure~\ref{fig:nextface_pipeline}, this approach yields realistic morphable face models while maintaining near real-time inference performance.

-This model stands out among other contemporary techniques by handling computational ray tracing during training, resulting in an efficient inference phase that preserves detailed facial attributes while maintaining near real-time performance.
-It avoids landmark dependencies typically used in optimization-based methods, improving robustness and adaptability for varied conditions.
-This high-quality reconstruction also facilitates practical applications, including facial relighting and removal of self-shadows, illustrating its broad applicability in computer vision tasks.